lavingiasa/CSCI201Final/Documentation/Requirments.md

 			+ We will most likely overlay nodes (small ImageIcons) on the map that can be selected in order to do this
 		+ Provide estimated time of journey at speed limit and current speed of traffic
 + Interface to display historical data from database
 	+ Allow for determinations such as best time to travel from source to destination
++ Interface to display times and best paths
+	+ After choosing two points on a freeway a path will be drawn between them with the best route to take
+		+ We can choose between shortest amount of time or shortest physical distance
+			+ The time will be based on the historical data
+		+ You can also choose a third middle point to stop at for a certain amount of time
+			+ This will calculate the amount of time to get there, stop for the amount of time, then start again heading to the end location

 ----